Ludonope/TequilAPI/index.md

 ##The Handler module

 The handler module is also quite simple.
-The `handle` method takes the input request, and the output response to fill, and return a `bool` to indicate if it effectively handled the request.
+The `handle` method takes the input request, and the output response to fill, and returns a `bool` to indicate if it effectively handled the request.

 ```cpp
 virtual bool handle(http::IRequest &req, http::IResponse &res) = 0;